senaite/senaite2.com/docs/quickstart.md

 ![Lab Departments](/screenshots/lab_departments_listing.png "Lab Departments")

-Click on the "Add" button above the listing table to add a new lab department.
+Click on the *Add* button above the listing table to add a new lab department.

 ![Add Lab Department](/screenshots/add_lab_department_screen.png "Add a new Lab Department")